Signed up for a cash back card but not getting enough love? You might be making one of these common mistakes.

 Which means you’re wasting a chance to max out rewards for money you’re already spending.

-For example, the Costco Anywhere Visa Card by Citi offers 4 percent back on up to $7,000 in gas purchases every year.
+For example, the Costco Anywhere Visa® Card by Citi offers 4% back on up to $7,000 in eligible gas purchases (then it’s 1%) every year.
 At $3 per gallon, that’s roughly 45 gallons a week – more than enough for several drivers.

-But that doesn’t mean you have to put bills on autopilot, says Honig.
+But that doesn’t mean you have to put bills on autopilot, said Honig.